priyaasrini/ldcblog/docs/chapter1/Linearlogic.md

 $$

 In linear logic, the compound statement
-"$p \Rightarrow q$" has the meaning that if a *dollar* :dollar: can be spent to buy an *apple* :apple:.
+"$p \Rightarrow q$" has the meaning that a *dollar* :dollar: can be converted into an *apple* :apple:.
 This means that a person can either have *a dollar* or *an apple* at a given time but not both.
 The word "linear" refers to this resource sensitivity of the logic